-In fact, all this horse trading of "I'll give you something if I get something in return" is not healthy for debt reduction.
+In fact, all this horse-trading of "I'll give you something if I get something in return" is not healthy for debt reduction.
 Everyone has needs and there should be someone who oversees the entirety of the budget process to ensure that pork does not filter in to legislation.

 The other meaning of the word "pork" is specifically related to Bill Clinton, but that's a whole other discussion.

-8. Eliminate Deficit Spending - Balance a Budget
+8. Eliminate Deficit Spending: Balance a Budget

 If the government does not have the money, do not spend the money.
 It really does seem like an easy concept, but somehow legislators mess this one up all the time.
 Both parties are to blame on this one as spending has gotten way out of control.
-The main difference is what each party wants to spend their money on.
+The main difference is what each party wants to spend its money on.
 Democrats on social programs, Republicans on the military.